 a.
 Develop and maintain effective professional relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services; b.
 Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts; and c.
+Demonstrate offective interpersonal skills and the ability to manage difficulty communication well c.
 Demonstrate effective interpersonal skills and the ability to manage difficulty communication well.